 - Motivate and empower colleagues and external stakeholders to stimulate L&D activity and innovation to achieve organisational goals.

-This programme will take place online on Tuesday evenings from 4pm-7.30pm.
+This programme will take place online on one evening each week from 4pm-7.30pm (day to be confirmed).
 There will also be asynchronous recordings each week in addition to the ‘live’ online classes that should be factored into workload.

 View current course structure: